tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Creating-a-Snapshot-of-a-Blob.md

 # Create a snapshot of a blob

-A blob snapshot is a read-only version of a blob that's taken at one point in time.
+A blob snapshot is a read-only version of a blob that's taken at a single point in time.
 After a snapshot has been created, it can be read, copied, or deleted, but not modified.
-Snapshots provide a way to back up a blob as it appears at that moment in time.
+Snapshots provide a way to back up a blob as it appears at a particular moment in time.

  A snapshot of a blob has the same name as the base blob from which the snapshot is taken, with a `DateTime` value appended to indicate the time at which the snapshot was taken.
 For example, if the page blob URI is `http://storagesample.core.blob.windows.net/mydrives/myvhd`, the snapshot URI will be something like `http://storagesample.core.blob.windows.net/mydrives/myvhd?snapshot=2011-03-09T01:42:34.9360000Z`.
 You can use this value to reference the snapshot for further operations.
 A blob's snapshots share the blob's URI and are distinguished only by this `DateTime` value.